saikotek/docs/pages/web_cloud/email_and_collaborative_solutions/using_the_outlook_web_app_webmail/owa_automatic_replies/guide.en-gb.md

 ![owaoptions](images/exchange-autorep-step1.png){.thumbnail}

 In this interface, simply activate the feature by selecting `Send automatic replies`{.action}.
 You can set an exact time period in the fields below or enable it indefinitely.
-Without the start and end time specified, it will have to be manually disabled.

 > [!primary]
 >